LAST UPDATED: June 3, 2019

 - Pay attention to the quality of any tools with moving parts since these are the most likely to fail at first.
 This can include a ratchet and adjustable wrenches.
 Spending a little bit more for higher quality tools with moving parts can save you money down the road.

 - A good mechanic's tool set also makes a great general toolset.
 Since most of the wrenches and attachments work on common fasteners, you can pull double duty with other weekend or home projects with the same toolset.

 Q. How many pieces do I really need?

 A. There is no golden answer in terms of the appropriate size you may need for a mechanic's tool set.
 The more you have, the more you can do, but the most aren't always warranted.
 Instead, pay attention to the types of tools each kit has so you'll know what you'll have to use for typical automotive maintenance.

 Q. Do I have to store my tools in a case?

 A. Not at all.
 In fact, any typical toolbox or organizer will work since the tools are similar, if not the same, as general tools.
 Included cases are great for portability, but they tend to lack in quality.
 It may be a smart investment to find your own case instead.

 Q. What kind of toolsets are meant for automotive work?

 A. Since most vehicles have parts and fasteners typical wrenches and other tools can handle, there isn't much to make a kit "automotive worthy."
 Durability, however, is one factor that sets apart a lot of kits.
 Good resistance to water, oil, dust, and other liquids and debris that are common with automotive maintenance is a must.
 Otherwise, you will start to notice your tools starting to rust or corrode before you know it.

-The Crescent CTK170CMP2 wins our top pick as the best overall mechanic's toolset.
+The Crescent CTK170CMP2 wins our pick as the Best Value for a mechanic's toolset.
 It offers plenty of different tools for a great level of versatility in one set.